 - Buy a high quality case for your instrument.
 A durable violin case built with high quality materials will protect your violin from hits and scratches as well as dust.
 Some more advanced cases may provide features such as a built in humidifier and a hygrometer, which may be beneficial depending on your requirements.
 Keep your violin inside the case after use to protect it.
 Use the provided straps to keep it secured.

 - Clean your instrument regularly and avoid using alcohol-based solvents.
 Wipe your violin clean after use using a lint-free soft cloth or a special violin care kit from your local violin store.
 You might sometimes see white dust on your instrument.
 This happens from rosin falling off from bow strings.
 Rosin can stick to the violin body and make the violin surface feel sticky.
 Never use alcohol or cleaning solvents to remove the stickiness.
 Even warm water may be harmful to your instrument.

 - Use only fittings that are made for your violin.
 Make sure that chinrest, tuning pegs and tailpiece are designed to be used with your specific violin model.
 If you are unsure, talk with your luthier or visit a local violin shop for professional advice.

 - Store your instrument in the right conditions.
 Never expose your violin to direct sunlight.
-Take special care to monitor the relative humidity your instrument is subjected to, and consider investing in a separate dehumidifier and humidifier.
+Take special care to monitor the relative humidity of your instrument surroundigs, and consider investing in a separate dehumidifier and humidifier.

 - Play it!
-Instruments are made for playing and they stay in better shape if they are regularly played!
+Instruments are made for playing.
+Thus, they stay in better shape if you use it regurarly!